 How to make an offer on a property in Costa Rica

-Ask any FSBO buyer after their purchase how they made a mistake.
-You never read about those horror stories because they feel ashamed to write about a mistake when they make an offer.
-Only when someone else is to blame, these stories are written.
-Using a competent and expert real estate agent in Costa Rica is the start of living a happy life in Costa Rica and not a horror story.
+Ask any FSBO buyer after their purchase how many mistakes they made during the purchase.
+You never read about those horror stories because they feel ashamed to write about those mistakes.
+Only when someone else is to blame, people write horror stories.

 Make an offer

-There is no difference when you make an offer on a property at the beach or in the Central Valley.
+There is no difference between making an offer on a property at the beach or one in the Central Valley.
 The due diligence process is the same.

 Your real estate agent will have a good offer form that will take into account everything that is important.
 A signed offer doesn’t create any legal obligation for a buyer, as it does in other countries.
 But, it is a good way to make sure you are taking all the necessary steps to get to the next one in the real estate closing process: an option to purchase – sale agreement.
 Think hard before making a list of everything that needs to be included in the offer.

 Before you get to the agreement, first get the following information:

-- Be sure that the property has a clear title
+- Research the title and be sure that the property has a clear title

 - Know if the property has a survey